 Hi-viz though.
 It's not a great look, is it?

 Cycle commuting needn't be such a sartorial dilemma.
 With the latest developments in lights and reflectives, there's no need to dress like a belisha beacon every time you get on the bike.
 Depending on your commute distance, you might even be able to get away with your regular clothes, with the addition of a smart hi-viz jacket.

-The Altura Nightvision Urban X jacket appears black and grey but in low-light conditions the grey panels illuminate brilliantly when they're caught in headlights, making you unmissable on the road.
-The dhb FLT Aeron Storm jacket has a flattering fit and reflective flashes where they'll be noticed by drivers so it will take you effortlessly from home to work in style.
+Some of the Altura Nightvision jackets appears black and grey but in low-light conditions the grey panels illuminate brilliantly when they're caught in headlights, making you unmissable on the road.
+The dhb FLT Aeron Storm jackets have a flattering fit and reflective flashes where they'll be noticed by drivers so it will take you effortlessly from home to work in style.